christianalfoni/impact/docs/guides/queries-and-mutations.md

 }
 ```

-This `data` is now an observable promise that can be declaratively consumed in components using suspense or the state of the promise:
+This `data` is now an observable promise that can be declaratively consumed in components using suspense:

 ```ts
 function MyComponent() {